 Is there enough assistance to reach everyone?

-This year, the U.N. predicts £5 billion is required to provide emergency support and stabilization to families throughout the region — but just over half was received.
+According to the U.N., £3 billion was required in 2017 to provide emergency support and stabilisation to families throughout the region — but just over half was received.

-We are delivering food and clean water, improving shelters and providing families with clothing, mattresses and other household essentials.
-We are helping children cope with trauma and leading constructive activities to nurture their healthy development.
-And we are focused on helping host communities and refugees work together to mitigate tensions and find solutions to limited resources.
+We are delivering food and clean water, restoring sanitation systems, improving shelters and providing families with clothing, mattresses and other household essentials.
+We are helping children cope with extreme stress and leading constructive activities to nurture their healthy development, while helping host communities and refugees work together to mitigate tensions and find solutions to limited resources.
 We are also supporting livelihood development through distribution of items like seeds and tools and facilitation of cash grants and business courses.

 We’ve worked in the region for 20 years and are committed to helping Syrians and the countries hosting them for as long as it takes.